How to find an architect

 Ensuring adherence to planning permissions and building regulations

 Adhering to planning permissions and building regulations is non-negotiable.
-Your architect plays a crucial role in navigating these requirements.
+Your architect plays a big role in navigating these requirements.
 Regularly discuss compliance to ensure your project aligns with local laws and standards.

-Understanding the intricacies of these regulations can be complex, so rely on your architect's expertise to guide you through this process.
-Regular check-ins about regulatory adherence are crucial to avoid any legal complications and ensure the project progresses smoothly.
+The intricacies of regulations can be complex, so rely on your architect's expertise to guide you through this process.
+Regular check-ins about regulatory adherence are required to avoid any legal complications and ensure that the project progresses smoothly.

 Assessing the architect's vision alignment with yours